hettilava159/Active-Directory-Attack-Detection-SOC-Lab/setup/lab-setup.md

 ---

 ## 🌐 Network Configuration
-- Use Internal Network
+- Use NAT Network
-- Assign static IPs
+- Assign static IPs as shown above
 - Set DNS to 192.168.56.7

 Verify: